wavefrontHQ/docs/pages/doc/csp_access.md

 permalink: csp_access.html
 summary: Control access to individual dashboards and alerts.
 ---

+{% include note.html content="Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+The content in this chapter is valid for VMware Cloud services subscriptions.
+For **original** subscriptions, see [Managing Access to Dashboards and Alerts](access.html)."%}

 VMware Cloud services supports the roles and groups authorization paradigm for managing global permissions in VMware Aria Operations for Applications.
 For example, a user with the **Dashboards** service role can manage *all* dashboards in Operations for Applications.
 This paradigm is sufficient for many of our customers.

 Users with the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) who need finer-grained control can manage access on a per-object basis.
 We currently support access control for dashboards and alerts.